Who was Gina sleeping with Peaky Blinders season 6?

 The Intriguing Love Life of Gina Gray:

 Gina Gray, the American wife of Michael Gray, has proven to be a complex character throughout the series.
-Her arrival in Birmingham brought a fresh dynamic to the Shelby family, and her mysterious past has left fans wondering about her true intentions.
-While Gina’s loyalty to the Shelbys has been questioned, her romantic involvement with another character has remained a subject of intense speculation.
+Her arrival in Birmingham brought a breath of fresh air to the Shelby family, but her secretive nature has left fans wondering about her true intentions.
+While her marriage to Michael seemed solid, hints of an affair have left viewers on the edge of their seats.

 Potential Contenders: